luizcarloskazuyukifukaya/centr_samples/README.md

 Total Size: 1322313289518 bytes xfukaya@kfukaya:~/projects/python/centr_samples$
 ```
-(Note) The timestamp flag is to be used from you need to get all timestamp of each objects.
+(Note) The timestamp flag is to be used when you need to get all timestamp of each objects.